Mental Health Support

 - Support Groups

-Support groups are available to SMHS students including a Grief and Loss support group and WeTalk.
+Support groups are available to SMHS students including a Grief and Loss support group as well as WeTalk and Let's Chat.
 OSS is always looking to develop new support resources for our students, so please contact us if you are interested in starting a new support group.

 - Stress and Wellness Management